Kingdom of Iraq: 14 July Revolution and the end of the monarchy

 The Hashemite monarchy lasted until 1958, when it was overthrown through a coup d'état by the Iraqi Army, known as the 14 July Revolution.
 King Faisal II along with members of the Royal Family were executed in the courtyard of the Rihab Palace in central Baghdad (the young King had not yet moved into the newly completed Royal Palace).
 The coup brought Abd al-Karim Qasim to power.
 He withdrew from the Baghdad Pact and established friendly relations with the Soviet Union.

 The task of the subsequent governments was to find that third alternative, mainly to establish a modern state that is stable but also politically integrated.

 Demographics

 The population estimate in 1920 was 3 million, with the largest ethnic groups being Arabs, Kurds, Assyrians, and Turkmens, with minorities of Persians, Yezidis, Jews, Mandaeans, Shabaks, Armenians, and Kawliyah.
 During the Iraqi Hashemite rule, Arab population began to expand at the expense of other ethnic groups both due to higher birth rates and government policies which preferred Arab Sunni minority over other ethnic and religious groups.

 In 1955, Iraqi population reached 6.5 million people.
 This was after the Iraqi Kingdom lost the most of its Jewish population following Operation Ezra and Nehemiah (some 130 thousand people) in 1951–1952.

+Government

+The Kingdom of Iraq was a constitutional monarchy with a King and prime minister.
+There was a parliament that consisted of two houses: Senate and the Chamber of Deputies.
+Members of the Senate were appointed by the King while members of the Chamber of Deputies were popularly elected.
+All legislation needed to be approved by the King after it was "submitted to each house".
+Iraq had universal male suffrage but women were not allowed to vote.

+Foreign relations

+Upon becoming independent in 1932 Iraq did so with concessions to the British with some of them being: the British being allowed to keep air bases along with being able to train and supply the Iraqi army.
+It also became a member of the League of Nations in 1932.
+Iraq was a member of the Saadabad Pact along with Turkey, Iran and Afghanistan which was signed in 1937.